mainmatter/playbook/src/project-procedure/consulting/README.md

 smoother start.

-Additionally, as our consultants are getting themselves set up and have acquired a more in depth understanding of the codebase, we recommend them to review the application's code for noticeable or problematic patterns simultaneously.
+Additionally, as our consultants are getting themselves set up and have acquired a more in-depth understanding of the codebase, we recommend them to review the application's code for noticeable or problematic patterns simultaneously.
 Like that they will often be able to identify the causes of existing issues and impediments as well as uncover new and previously unknown problems.
 For each of